Multiple reflections on Huygens' principle: Modified Huygens' principle, using focusing functions

 \subsection{Focusing function in a homogeneous medium}

 We define the focusing function $F({\bf x},{\bf x}',t)$ for a homogeneous lossless medium as an upward propagating wave field, of which the wave fronts are half-spheres (in 3D) or half-circles (in 2D) centered at ${\bf x}'$ on $\mathbb{S}_0$ (at depth $z_0$), see Figure \ref{Fig14}a for the 2D situation.
 At negative times, the focusing function propagates (as a function of ${\bf x}$ and $t$) upward through the lower half-space towards $\mathbb{S}_0$, at $t=0$ it focuses at ${\bf x}={\bf x}'$ on $\mathbb{S}_0$, and at positive times it propagates upward through the upper half-space away from $\mathbb{S}_0$.
-In the upper half-space, we relate this focusing function to the dipole Green's function of Figure \ref{Fig2} via
+The time-reversed focusing function $F({\bf x},{\bf x}',-t)$, illustrated in Figure \ref{Fig14}b for the 2D situation, propagates at negative times downward through the upper half-space towards $\mathbb{S}_0$, at $t=0$ it focuses at ${\bf x}={\bf x}'$ on $\mathbb{S}_0$, and at positive times it propagates downward through the lower half-space away from $\mathbb{S}_0$.